MiningTcup/Roblox-Multi-Instance/README.md

 Q. Will I get banned from Roblox?

 A. Extremly unlikely, as this is not against Roblox ToS and is undetectable anyways.
-However, I cannot guaruntee anything.
+However, I cannot guarantee anything.